CumulusNetworks/docs/content/cumulus-linux/Network-Solutions/Cumulus-Hyperconverged-Solution-with-Nutanix.md

            CGroup: /system.slice/cumulus-hyperconverged.service
                    ├─4207 /usr/bin/python /usr/bin/cumulus-hyperconverged
                    └─4300 /usr/sbin/lldpcli -f json watch

     {{%notice tip%}}

-    If the service fails to start, you may find more information in the service's log file.
+If the service fails to start, you may find more information in the
+    service's log file.
 View the log with `sudo journalctl -u cumulus-hyperconverged`.

     {{%/notice%}}

 6. Enable the server-facing ports to accept inbound LLDP frames and configure jumbo MTU on both leaf01 and leaf02.

         cumulus@leaf01:~$ net add interface swp1-48 mtu 9216
         cumulus@leaf01:~$ net commit

         cumulus@leaf02:~$ net add interface swp1-48 mtu 9216
         cumulus@leaf02:~$ net commit

 At this point, the service is fully configured.
 It may take up to 60 seconds for LLDP frames to be received to trigger Cumulus HCS.

-### <span>Cumulus HCS Configuration Settings</span>
+### Cumulus HCS Configuration Settings

 Some of the settings you can configure include: